huggingface/optimum-habana/examples/stable-diffusion/README.md

     --distributed
 ```

-> HPU graphs are recommended when generating images by batches to get the fastest possible generations.
-> The first batch of images entails a performance penalty.
-All subsequent batches will be generated much faster.
-> You can enable this mode with `--use_hpu_graphs`.
+You can run other older Stable Diffusion models in a similar manner.
+For example, to generate images with Stable Diffusion 1.5, use the option:
+`--model_name_or_path stable-diffusion-v1-5/stable-diffusion-v1-5`.
+Examples showcasing Stable Diffusion 2 are provided next.

 ### Stable Diffusion 2

-[Stable Diffusion 2](https://huggingface.co/docs/diffusers/main/en/api/pipelines/stable_diffusion_2) can also be used to generate images with this script.
-Here is an example for a single prompt:
+[Stable Diffusion 2](https://huggingface.co/docs/diffusers/main/en/api/pipelines/stable_diffusion_2) can also be used
+to generate images with this script.
+Here is an example demonstrating image generation with a single prompt:

 ```bash
 python text_to_image_generation.py \